Hirevo/alexandrie/README.md

 The script assumes a Bash environment, and was only tested on Ubuntu 19.10.
 For more details and examples, see the docs.

-how to get alexandrie version
+How to get alexandrie version
 -------

 ```bash